Skip to content

 1. Track the most recent N delivery ids per subscription (in Redis / a small DB table).

-2. Reject any delivery whose id is already in the table.
+2. Treat any delivery whose id is already in the table as already-processed (idempotency).

 3. Expire entries older than ~24 hours.